 The student will develop a Theology of Sex and Sexuality Scholarly Research Assignment.
 The paper must be 10–12 pages (not including title page, abstract, and references).
 It must be written in the current APA/Turabian format and in third person.
 At least 10 scholarly sources in current APA format are required.

-Sexual History Assignment
+Sexual Journey Assignment

 The student will write a paper, no longer than 5 pages, outlining his or her personal sexual history from his or her earliest memory to present day.
 The paper must reference key experiences and situations that shaped who the student is as a sexual person.
 The student will also connect his or her personal sexual history to the future work as a counselor including potential countertransference issues.
 This assignment should include an APA/Turabian style cover page and reference page.